Metacognitive Monitoring: Fixing Student Overconfidence in the Classroom

 Teachers get best results from these tools when they grasp what they can and cannot do.
 Technology excels at pattern spotting and data gathering.
 It cannot, however, replace a teacher’s understanding of learner motivation (Laurillard, 2002) and background context (Mercer & Littleton, 2007).

 Worked examples make thinking visible.
 Learners show their problem-solving aloud or in writing.
-This highlights any gaps in their understanding for you and them.
+This reveals gaps in understanding to both you and them.
 Metacognition replaces false confidence with accurate self-knowledge (Bjork et al., 2013).
-Learners know when they truly understand the content.

 Dunlosky and Rawson (2012) found quick calibration gains through simple techniques.
 These strategies make learners test their knowledge, not just review it.
 Testing reveals gaps missed during passive learning.
+Use it as a starting point for professional discussion: identify the learner's current need, record evidence from more than one lesson, and agree the next classroom adjustment with the SENCO or family.

 Start with prediction exercises before any assessment.
-Ask students to estimate their score out of ten for each topic area, then compare these predictions with actual results.
+Ask learners to estimate their score out of ten for each topic area, then compare these predictions with actual results.
 This creates immediate feedback loops that highlight overconfidence.
 For instance, a Year 9 maths class might predict their algebra score before a quiz; those who predicted 8/10 but scored 4/10 quickly learn they need more practise with factorising.

-Implement regular retrieval practise using the 'delayed judgement of learning' technique.
-After teaching new content, wait 24 hours before asking students to rate their understanding on a scale.
+Implement regular retrieval practice using the 'delayed judgement of learning' technique.
+After teaching new content, wait 24 hours before asking learners to rate their understanding on a scale.
 This delay prevents the illusion of knowing that comes from information still sitting in working memory.
 A history teacher might introduce the causes of World War One on Monday, then on Tuesday ask learners to rate their confidence in explaining each cause without notes.

-Learners should use journals to record predicted and actual results.
-This helps them see patterns in misjudgements over time (Bjork et al., 2013).
-Learners in geography might overestimate maps and underestimate essays.
+For example, learners in geography might overestimate maps and underestimate essays.
 Regular comparisons turn vague feelings into useful data for learners.
 (Dunlosky & Rawson, 2012).

 Calibration accuracy measures how well a learner's confidence matches their actual performance.
-A well-calibrated learner who rates themselves 7 out of 10 on a topic scores roughly 70% on a test of that topic.
-Research by Hacker, Bol and Keener (2008) shows most students are poorly calibrated, with lower-performing students showing the greatest overconfidence.
-Improving calibration helps learners make better decisions about what to study and when they have studied enough.
+For example, a well-calibrated learner who gives themselves 7 out of 10 on a topic would score about 70% on a test of that topic.
+Hacker, Bol and Keener (2008) found that most learners are poorly calibrated.
+Lower-performing learners showed the most overconfidence.

 Learners think they know more than they do.
 The Dunning-Kruger effect (Dunning & Kruger, 1999) shows limited skills hinder self-awareness.
 Rereading notes gives a false sense of knowing.
 Recognising content seems easier than recalling it from memory (Karpicke & Roediger, 2008).
 Passive revision boosts confidence without true learning (Brown, Roediger & McDaniel, 2014).